-- It provides a consistent approach to marketing sites, provides guidance to developers when making offers and thereafter standardises the evaluation of offers by officers and the Council. - Helps in delivering objectives on the sites that support resident and community needs, enhancing economic prosperity whilst understanding the impact on the local environment. - Provides opportunities to improve the lives and work environment for the Spelthorne community. - Allows the Council to articulate to residents the broader contribution that an asset or new development will bring to the Borough/immediate area. - It places an emphasis on delivering those activities that can help solve specific needs and be tracked and measured. - Helps stakeholders understand the wider social, environmental and economic value a new development will bring to the area and local community.

-- Provides an ability to empower Councillors in developing solutions that deliver better outcomes for residents and Best Value.
+- It provides a consistent approach to marketing sites and the evaluation of offers. - Helps in delivering objectives on the sites that support resident and community needs, enhancing economic prosperity whilst understanding the impact on the local environment. - Provides opportunities to improve the life and work environment for the Spelthorne community. - Allows the Council to articulate to residents the broader contribution that an asset or new development will bring to the Borough/immediate area. - It places an emphasis on delivering those activities that can help solve specific needs and be tracked and measured. - Helps stakeholders understand the wider social, environmental and economic value a new development will bring to the area and local community. - Provides an ability to empower Councillors in developing solutions that deliver better outcomes and Best Value.